Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 - High School Diploma or Equivalent.
 A high school diploma or GED is typically required for admission to any bachelor’s degree program.

 Some BSW programs in California may also ask about your volunteer and work experience.
-But even if a school doesn’t require it, relevant experience may help you secure a spot in the program of your choosing.
+Even if a school doesn’t require it, relevant experience can help you secure a spot.
 Some schools also require an interview with admissions staff.
+If you’re a transfer, international, or non-traditional student, be sure to investigate any additional policies that may apply.

-Picking the Right BSW Program: Formats and Credit Hour Requirements
+BSW Program Formats and Credit Hour Requirements

 Traditional BSW Programs